-Share your experiences of healthcare services with postgraduate university students
+An opportunity share your views and experience of NHS healthcare services with postgraduate students.

-The session involves postgraduate students who are studying for a Master's in Clinical Science at the University.
+The students you meet with are studying for a Master's in Clinical Science at Newcastle University.

 The schedule is planned as follows:

-It will take place in the Herschel Learning Lab, Herschel Building, Newcastle University.
+It will take place in the Herschel Learning Lab, First Floor Herschel Building, Newcastle University.

 Travel expenses will be reimbursed and lunch and refreshments will be provided.